kchen068/Command-RShell/README.md

 * Connectors need to follow the orthodox rules from bash.
 * Commands built into bash will not execute.
 * Echo with any of the connectors "# ; || &&" will not execute properly due to the tokenizer.
+* "q" must be entered by itself when trying to exit.
+(Am not sure if the program had to hanlde "q" in a line of commands.
+(5/10/17 11:54pm)

 LANGUAGE:
 ---